JayeFive/LibraryManagementSystem/README.txt

 #Todo

+*InsertionQuery.sql
+Line160 -- Find a better way to deal with needing to fill the .NoOfOrders column with 1s to
+    	   avoid the "cannot be NULL" error.

 -Begin work on branch records and book copies
-	-Start with populating the branch table with branches.
+	*-Populate the branch table with branches.
 	-Populate the book_copies table to give branches their books -Begin work on the borrower records
 	-Populate the borrower table with library goers.